fboerman/blog/content/posts/amunanalytics/datalakeintro/index.md

 1. After waiting a bit you should see an entry with "20260107_high_active_constraint.ipynb", click this
 1. Now copy your username and token either from the example python code from the main site, or go to [https://ui.dl.amunanalytics.eu/getkey/](https://ui.dl.amunanalytics.eu/getkey/) to retrieve your token.
 Fill it in where it says "INSERT_YOUR_USERNAME_HERE" and "INSERT_YOUR_TOKEN_HERE"
 1. Click the "Run all" button at the top and see the code running.
 Click "Run anyway" if the warning popup comes up.
 First time it also installs the required packages, this can take a minute
+1. If you want to see the query running and check how far it is along, go to the [Trino UI](https://trino.dl.amunanalytics.eu/).
 1. You can now inspect the code and play with it and see the outputs!

 If you are stuck feel free to contact me at [frank@amunanalytics.eu](mailto:frank@amunanalytics.eu)!